 4> start or restart sl-drx-InactivityTimer for the corresponding Source Layer-2 ID and Destination Layer-2 ID pair in the first slot after SCI reception.

+NOTE: If a TB is associated to unicast and this TB is the first TB of a logical channel which associated LCID is equal to 0 or 1, start or restart sl-drx-InactivityTimer for the corresponding Destination Layer-2 ID in the first slot after SCI reception.

 Rapporteur view (proponent): agree to the correction.
 In the current MAC specification, even if RX UE receives UC-related first TB, the RX UE checks SRC ID/DST ID to start Inactivity timer.
 The text (e.g., NOTE) that the RX UE only checks for the DST ID should be specified in the specification.